-- Mill Creek Infrastructure: Support continued State investment in the Mill Creek Corporate Center, which would make available much needed industrial land for future development and regional job creation. - Job Creation and Incentive Programs: Oppose cuts to, or elimination of, Business Oregon's economic development programs that create and retain jobs. - Enterprise Zones: Renew and preserve existing Enterprise Zone authority in order to maintain the program's effectiveness as a tool for cities to encourage business recruitment and expansion. - Urban Renewal: Preserve urban renewal statutory authority in order to maintain the State-wide program as a tool for cities to encourage business recruitment and retention through capital infrastructure investments. - Redevelopment of Abandoned, State Owned Properties: Support legislation that encourages the redevelopment of the North Campus, Hillcrest Youth Correctional Facility, and other surplus State-owned properties, including providing funding for selected demolition of buildings and site preparation for potential redevelopment to enhance both the livability and economic vitality of adjoining neighborhoods.
+- Mill Creek Infrastructure: Support continued State investment in the Mill Creek Corporate Center, which would make available much needed industrial land for future development and regional job creation. - Job Creation and Incentive Programs: Oppose cuts to, or elimination of, Business Oregon's economic development programs that create and retain jobs.
+Oppose legislation that would include these or other similar local sources as "funds of a public agency" or alter the minimum threshold for prevailing wage requirements (on projects of more than \$750,000 in value). - Enterprise Zones: Renew and preserve existing Enterprise Zone authority in order to maintain the program's effectiveness as a tool for cities to encourage business recruitment and expansion. - Urban Renewal: Preserve urban renewal statutory authority in order to maintain the State-wide program as a tool for cities to encourage business recruitment and retention through capital infrastructure investments.
+Oppose legislation which may hinder municipal appointment and decision making authority in matters related to use of urban renewal. - Redevelopment of Abandoned, State Owned Properties: Support legislation that encourages the redevelopment of the North Campus, Hillcrest Youth Correctional

+Facility, and other surplus State-owned properties, including providing funding for selected demolition of buildings and site preparation for potential redevelopment to enhance both the livability and economic vitality of adjoining neighborhoods.

-- Economy: Oppose cuts that disproportionately affect Salem's state workforce, or programs and services that disproportionately affect Salem residents. - Brownfields Redevelopment Proposal: Support and participate in developing legislation that encourages assessment, cleanup and re-use or redevelopment of brownfields and other underutilized sites, including incentives for cleaning up and redeveloping brownfield properties. - Statewide Infrastructure Funds: Support capitalization of the Special Public Works Fund and programs to provide municipalities with the incentives necessary to make industrial sites ready for development. - Oregon Industrial Site Readiness Program: Support program implementation and funding to advance industrial sites to market-ready status and create traded sector jobs. - Oregon Industrial Site Readiness Assessment Program: Support program implementation and grant funding to bring regionally significant industrial lands to market-ready status.
+- Economy: Oppose cuts that disproportionately affect Salem's state workforce, or programs and services that disproportionately affect Salem businesses and residents. - Brownfields Redevelopment Proposal: Support and participate in developing legislation that encourages assessment, cleanup and re-use or redevelopment of brownfields and other underutilized sites, including incentives for cleaning up and redeveloping brownfield properties. - Statewide Infrastructure Funds: Support capitalization of the Special Public Works Fund and programs to provide municipalities with the incentives necessary to make industrial sites ready for development. - Oregon Industrial Site Readiness and Assessment Programs: Support program implementation and funding to advance industrial sites to market-ready status and create traded sector jobs, and of grant funding to bring regionally significant industrial lands to market-ready status.